 This information pertains only to candidates for the Fremont City Council.
 If you are running for a special district board as a representative of Fremont, contact the Alameda County Registrar of Voters at (510) 272-6933 for more information.

 The General Municipal Election for the City of Fremont is held in November of even-numbered years.
-The Mayor is directly elected and serves a four-year term, with a limit of two terms.
-City Council members are elected at-large and serve four-year terms, also with a two-term limit.
+The City of Fremont will have six new Council districts for future City Council elections starting in November 2018 and the Mayor will continue to be elected at-large by all city voters.
+Under Fremont’s new district-based election system, voters may elect City Council candidates only from their district.
+Learn more information about our transition to the District-Based Election System.
+Each office serves a four-year term with a two-term limit.
 The next scheduled local election will be November 6, 2018.
 The Mayor is compensated $3,764.52 per month; Council members are compensated $2,118.89 per month.

 Eligibility and Candidacy